 Entrants must supply all end-user hardware necessary to demonstrate the game.

 Entered games that do not comply with these rules or that otherwise contain prohibited or inappropriate content as determined by MassDiGI, in its sole discretion, will be disqualified and will not be considered for a prize.

 Dates, Deadlines and Entry.

-Eligible individuals and teams may enter at http://www.massdigi.org/gamechallenge (the “Game Challenge Website”) [no later than February 12, 2014 at 5:00pm ET].
-No entries or submissions after February 12, 2014 at 5:00pm ET.
+Eligible individuals and teams may register and enter at http://www.massdigi.org/gamechallenge (the “Game Challenge Website”) no later than February 12, 2016 at 5:00pm ET.
 At the time of registration, entrants will be required to accurately and truthfully provide all mandatory registration information specified on the Game Challenge Website for participation, and indicate agreement to these rules.